wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 alias
 ^^^^^

-Change a command name in the log message with the given string.
+Change a command name in the log message.

 For example ``<alias>usb-check</alias>`` would replace: